danja/nlp/GraphRAG/goal.md

 **The main purpose of the SPARQL store is to act as a cache**

 You ask about a URL, it may already have data in the store so doesn't need to go visiting.
 If the representation is a HTML doc online, then a tweak may be desirable (see below).
+But it can still be near-real-time.

 There are plenty of SPARQL endpoints available, but the data available can be of arbitrary shapes.
 The [CONSTRUCT](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#construct) form of SPARQL queries should be very useful here.
 It can, pretty much arbitrarily, declaratively transform the shape of _this_ shape of graph data into _that_ shape of graph data.
 Recognition of relevant text data (literals) is totally doable, but as an intermediate step, for say Wikidata endpoints or whatever, a CONSTRUCT can be hardcoded to make the necessary flip.